A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: Numerical Results

-Figure \ref{fig:PS contour} shows temperature contours at intervals of $T=0.05$ across the whole plane.
-We note the flattening of the temperature profile across the chaotic region as evident by the reduction in number of contours in that region.
+Figure \ref{fig:PS contour} shows temperature contours at intervals of $u=0.05$ across the whole plane at a final time of $t_f=10^{-1}$ and set $\Delta t=10^{-5}$.
+We note the shaping of contours across the region of the island chain.
 Also of note is the preference for the contours to deform to the shape of the seperatrices on the main two islands.
-We have also plotted contours in red at values of $T(0.495,-\pi,t)$ and $T(0.675,y,t)$ which run though the `O' points of the magnetic islands.
+We have also plotted contours in red at values of $u(0.505,-\pi,t_f)$ and $u(0.675,y,t_f)$ which run roughly though the `O' points of the magnetic islands.

-The structure of the isotherms can be explained qualitatively as follows; field line transport barriers in the magnetic field dynamical system restrict the parallel transport to certain regions of the plane.
+The structure of the contours can be explained qualitatively as follows; field line transport barriers in the magnetic field dynamical system restrict the parallel transport to certain regions of the plane.
 In the $\psi\lesssim0.5$ and $\psi\gtrsim0.7$ region, away from the islands, the field lines roughly form a set of nested surfaces.
-This results in the parallel transport deforming the initially straight isotherms to the same shape of these surfaces.
-In the island region, a mixture of the chaotic field lines and those trapped inside the islands cause the parallel transport to flatten the temperature profile as it is distributed roughly evenly about the region.
-A more quantitative study relating the isotherms to the magnetic field structure will follow this paper.
+This results in the parallel transport deforming the initially straight contours to the same shape of these surfaces.
+In the island region, a mixture of the chaotic field lines and those trapped inside the islands cause the parallel transport to flatten the solution profile as it is distributed roughly evenly about the region.
+A more quantitative study relating the contours to the magnetic field structure will follow this paper.

+Finally, given the previous two sections, we make a comment on choosing the grid for such problems.
+Grid points should be chosen to maximise the resolution near islands and chaotic regions.
+As can be seen in the single island case, the temperature profile far from the islands tends towards interpolating linearly from low to high solution values.
+The points at which the behaviour changes most rapidly is at the boundary of chaotic or island regions, such as near the separatrix.
+Therefore grid points should be packed near the separatrix.
+In the case where there may be more intricate features of the field in the chaotic region such as with the field presented in section 4.4, higher resolution may be required across the entire chaotic region and not just at its boundaries.